Learning-based Moving Horizon Estimation through Differentiable Convex Optimization Layers: Learning-based Moving Horizon Estimation

 A learning rate which leads to good practical convergence for unconstrained SGD is, e.g., given in \cite{Goldstein1988} as

-The online adaption of the parameter is summarized in Algorithm~\ref{alg:learning_mhe_parameters}, where we alternately sample the loss \eqref{eq:tuning_problem_sampled_objective} for $n_S$ initial conditions and state estimates over $n_T$ time steps each, and then update the estimated parameter based on \eqref{eq:projected_SGD}.
+with $\alpha_0>0$.
+The online adaption of the parameter is summarized in Algorithm~\ref{alg:learning_mhe_parameters}, where we alternately sample the loss \eqref{eq:tuning_problem_sampled_objective} for $n_S$ initial conditions and run the MHE estimator over $n_T$ time steps each, and then update the parameter belief based on \eqref{eq:projected_SGD}.

-Based on stochastic approximation theory \cite{Robbins1951}, it can be shown that stochastic gradient descent is converging in the unconstrained case to a local minimum in case of a non-convex objective function, under some assumptions on the learning rate and differentiability of the objective \cite{Bottou1999}.
-For projected stochastic gradient descent, convergence can be achieved for convex objective functions and compact convex projection sets \cite{Cohen2017,Kushner1978}.
-Assuming the initial parameter $\hat{\theta}_0$ is close to the true parameter value, $\Theta$ is compact convex and our objective is locally convex, projected SGD will approach a global minimizer with high probability.

-In order to ensure sufficiently informative system data for the parameter identification, the signal interacting with the learning error needs to be persistently exciting \cite{Nar2019}.
-In \cite{Willems2005} it was shown that if the input of a linear time-invariant system is persistently exiting, the full behavior of the system is captured.
-Conditions for persistence of excitation of periodic input signals, which are commonly used in practice, were discussed in \cite{Verhaegen1992}.

-\section{NUMERICAL EXAMPLE}
+Convergence of projected SGD is shown for problems with differentiable convex objective functions and compact convex projection sets, provided some assumptions on the learning rate are satisfied \citep{Kushner1978,Cohen2017}.
+In the non-convex case presented here, we expect at least convergence to a local minimizer of the estimator tuning problem~\eqref{eq:tuning_problem_LS}.

+\section{Numerical Example}

-To demonstrate the efficiency of the presented MHE framework for combined parameter identification and state estimation, we consider a cooling system for multiple manufacturing machines in a factory hall.
+To demonstrate the efficiency of the presented MHE framework for combined online state estimation and parameter tuning, we consider a cooling system for multiple manufacturing machines in a factory hall.
 The manufacturing machines are heating up due to randomly varying production loads, and the temperature of each machine is influencing the temperature of neighboring machines.
 We assume the coupling dynamics of the temperatures between subsystems to be a priori unknown and that there exists some form of safety controller able to prevent the temperature of each subsystem to violate a safety critical upper temperature constraint.
-Our proposed MHE approach is applied to continuously estimate the temperature of each machine, while the believe of the unknown temperature coupling parameter is updated based on newly available measurements.
-We use PyTorch \cite{Paszke2019}, the CvxpyLayers package \cite{Agrawal2019}, and pytorch-sqrtm \cite{Li} to differentiate through matrix square-roots.
+Our proposed MHE approach with horizon length $N=10$ is applied to continuously estimate the temperature of each machine, while the belief of the unknown temperature coupling parameter is updated based on newly available measurements.
+We use PyTorch \citep{Paszke2019}, the CvxpyLayers package \citep{Agrawal2019}, and pytorch-sqrtm \citep{Li} to differentiate through matrix square-roots.
+The code of the numerical example is available at \href{https://github.com/IntelligentControlSystems/mhe-layers/}{https://github.com/IntelligentControlSystems/mhe-layers/}.

 We consider a system consisting of $4$ machines arranged in a square order.
 The dynamics of the temperatures $T_i(k)$ with $i \in \left\{1,2,3,4\right\}$ of all machines is described by